 How do cats choose who to sleep with?
 Have you been wondering why cats sleep on you and not another person in your house?
 Or why do they always choose another person to sleep on, and not you?
 We are about to find out.

-Cats choose the person to sleep with based on the level of trust, security, and bond there is with those persons.
-You bonded with your cat; he knows that you will protect him while sleeping.
+Cats choose the person to sleep with based on the level of trust, security, and bond with those persons.
 He can also get some cuddles from you.
-He left his scent on you, and he knows that you are a sort of cat mom; after all, he marked you, and you feed him and attend to his needs.
+He left his scent on you, and he knows you are a sort of cat mom; after all, he marked you, and you feed him and attend to his needs.

 Let’s give some examples.

 HOW DO CATS CHOOSE WHO TO SLEEP WITH?